Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 > Section update: Day Month Year

 Currently there is no package specially designed for ATAC-seq.
 Commonly people use csaw and DiffBind for ChIP-seq as a replacement.

+### DiffBind

+DIffBind is developed by using peaks.
+So DiffBind takes all the peaks that were determined in all replicates and use number of reads in each peak as an value for each new.
+Then DESeq2.

 ## Footprint analysis